Eldora Nuzum: Career

-Posthumously, in 2009, she was named to the West Virginia Press Association Hall of Fame.The West Virginia Encyclopedia, used by students studying West Virginia History in the state, also recorded the fact she broke ground for women journalists as the first female editor of a daily newspaper in West Virginia.
+Posthumously, in 2009, she was named to the West Virginia Press Association Hall of Fame.The West Virginia Encyclopedia recorded the fact she broke ground for women journalists as the first female editor of a daily newspaper in West Virginia.

-Nuzum was the first female to be an Editor-in-Chief of a regularly published daily newspaper in the state, as written by J. Richard Torren in the early 1970s.

-In 1965–67, Nuzum was elected President of United Press International (UPI) Editors of West Virginia.
+From 1965 to 1967, Nuzum served as President of United Press International (UPI) Editors of West Virginia.
 At that time, she was Editor of The Inter-Mountain and the only female editor in the state association.
 "The group representing 23 daily newspapers (in West Virginia) went on record as strongly opposed to secrecy in government and in favor of "open meetings" of government boards, commissions, and other agencies."
 Through the years, Nuzum was very involved with the Associated Press (AP) also, as her newspaper and several other publications in West Virginia affiliated with AP, one of the major media forces in the United States and internationally.

 Nuzum gained national notice in 1974, when The Inter-Mountain facilities burned to the ground and she promised not to miss an edition.
 The story, reported nationally and carried in The Miami Herald, said that the building and equipment were gone except for one camera with no film.
 The staff had escaped with only their lives.
 However, the newspaper was still alive and the next day's edition would be published.

 She kept her promise and with support of the Ogden newspaper chain and loyal employees, a temporary newsroom was established and the paper was printed for a short time in a neighboring town.
 Not one employee lost their job or paycheck, and the promise was kept as subscribers received a newspaper the very next day on schedule.
 Paul Harvey, the famous radio personality, featured a story about "The Newspaper that Did Not Die in the Fire" to praise perseverance, creativity, and dedication in his "Rest of the Story" commentaries.
 One of Nuzum's often repeated statements was "this is what we have created today" as the staff admired daily editions.